hearthandsinc/challenges/backend/readme.md

 You are tasked with implementing the backend of a messaging app that allows users to send and receive messages in private 1:1 chats.

-You must use Go.
-You are free to choose your database, network protocol, and design your API as you see fit.
+The only constraint you are given is that you must use Go.
+For the rest, you are free to choose your data layer, network protocol, and design your API as you see fit.
+You are purposefully being given a lot of freedom here, and you will not be judged on these decisions alone.
+But we are expecting you to understand the trade-offs you make.

 ## Requirements

 What are we expecting you to build?

 - [ ] Users should be able to authenticate with their phone numbers
-- [ ] A user should be able to:
+- [ ] Users should be able receive messages from other users
-  - Receive all the messages sent from other users
+- [ ] Users should be able to send messages to other users
-  - Send a message to another user

 ## Bonus

+A few topics to look at if you want to dive deeper:

+- [ ] Users should be able to authenticate with their email address
 - [ ] Write tests that assert the functional scope of your server
-- [ ] Implementing SMS forwarding to send the messages to the users phone numbers
+- [ ] Add support for SMS forwarding to send the messages to the users phone numbers
-- [ ] Implementing Email forwarding to send the messages to the users email addresses
+- [ ] Add support for Email forwarding to send the messages to the users email addresses

+## What we look at

+We know it's a short amount of time, and you will have to prioritize what you spend time on.
+A few things that are important for us and that we will consider during the review:
+- the way the code is structured, is it maintainable and evolutive?
+- the way the code is tested / can be tested (100% code coverage is not the goal)
+- the way the code is commented or documented

 Good luck, and enjoy!